sriprasanna/.linux/README.md

 Configurations of vecio's Arch Linux
 ====================================

 For a long time, I've been using Arch Linux on an early 2013 15" rMBP.
+So these dot files are specific to Arch Linux and optimized to Retina display.

 Themes